-With minimal start-up requirements, simple maintenance and the ability for members to establish their own company structures and rules, the Delaware advantage is clear.
+With minimal startup requirements, simple maintenance and the ability for members to establish their own company structures and rules, the advantages to forming a Delaware LLC are clear.

 The Delaware LLC is the most flexible type of business entity offered by any state or country in the world.
 This is the reason why the LLC (Limited Liability Company) has become the entity of choice among many legal, accounting and business professionals.